Age of Apocalypse: Plot summary

-As Jean Grey and Sabretooth returned from Earth-616, they meet the human coalition.
-It is also revealed that Jean had ordered much to Magneto's horror, the creation of clones of the Scarlet Witch, so they could use the spell Jean saw previously on Wolverine's mind that de-powered 99% of mutantkind.
-However Weapon X and his Black Legion attack the last human city where Weapon X himself slays both Magneto and Rogue, leaving Jean Grey and Sabretooth the last two X-Men alive (Sunfire had given his life to stop Archangel's plans on Earth-616, and Nightcrawler decided to stay on that reality to hunt down Dark Beast, Blob, Iceman and Sugar Man).
+Jean Grey and Sabretooth return to Earth 616.
+Weapon X and his Black Legion attack the last human city where Weapon X slays both Magneto and Rogue, leaving Jean Grey and Sabretooth the last two X-Men alive.
 Jean telepathically nudges clones of the Scarlet Witch to recreate the Decimation and remove all mutants' powers across the globe.
-However, this was only successful within a radius of 12 feet, so Jean Grey and Sabretooth are both left de-powered while Weapon X and his forces remained powered.
+However, this was only successful within a radius of 12 feet, so Jean Grey and Sabretooth are both left de-powered.
 The human coalition distracts Weapon X with a bomb long enough for the group to escape as the city explodes behind them.
+Harper Simons joins with the human team, the X-Terminated.
+Others who work with the X-Terminated are Doctor Moreau and Bolivar Trask.